How can I join a choir?

 No matter what age you are or what language you speak, singing offers opportunities to learn, grow, and express who you are.

-Creativity Australia’s With One Voice movement is a network community choirs that bring together people from all faiths, cultures, ages, abilities, backgrounds and socio-economic situations.
+Creativity Australia’s With One Voice movement is a network of community choirs that bring together people from all faiths, cultures, ages, abilities, backgrounds and socio-economic situations.
 We currently have 22 choirs located across Melbourne, Sydney, Adelaide, Brisbane, Canberra and regional Victoria, with over 600 choir members ranging in age from nine to 90 years old, and we are growing monthly!

 The choirs are led by professional conductors and meet weekly, followed by supper.
 In addition to singing and eating together, the choirs also include an innovative Wish List program whereby choir members request and grant wishes to one another.
 Wishes can be anything that a choir member needs or has to offer, such as a free music lesson, assistance with learning a new language, writing a CV, finding a job, help with moving house, or computer tuition.
 To-date over 3000 wishes have been granted through our choirs.